Enclave-Software/Enclave-Messenger/README.md

 - Made for places where the internet often goes down!
 (It works on a LAN network, and can run on WAN, MAN, CAN, etc. networks)

 # Flexible
-- Encsms can be installed on (almost) any device because it's based on Python!
+- Enclave Messenger can be installed on (almost) any device because it's based on Python!

 # Easter Eggs
 - Encsms contains easter eggs!